Kevin Bailey

 Kevin Bailey and Cory Batchelor were 19 years old when Chicago police, during infamous Commander Jon Burge era, used physically coercive techniques to get the teens to falsely confess to 1989 murder of Lula Mae Woods.

-Bailey and Batchelor were convicted of the June 1, 1989 murder of Lula Mae Woods based exclusively on confessions obtained by an Area 2 Chicago Police detective who worked under the notorious former Chicago Police Commander Jon Burge.
-Woods was found by a neighbor, murdered in her garage.
+Ms. Woods was found by a neighbor, murdered in her garage.
 Police recovered a Domino’s Pizza cap under the victim’s body, which became the focus of the investigation.
 Police canvassed the neighborhood asking if anyone had any information about the murder.
-Batchelor was one of a number of neighborhood teenagers rounded up by police and subjected to questioning.
-Bailey was brought to Area 2 after Batchelor told police that he was with Bailey at the time of the murder.
-Bailey confirmed that Batchelor was with him that afternoon.
+Mr. Batchelor was one of a number of neighborhood teenagers rounded up by police and subjected to questioning.
+Mr. Bailey was brought to Area 2 after Mr. Batchelor told police that he was with Mr. Bailey at the time of the murder.
+Mr. Bailey confirmed that Mr. Batchelor was with him that afternoon.

-Batchelor and Bailey were just 19 at the time they were brought in for questioning just five days after the murder.
+Mr. Batchelor and Mr. Bailey were just 19 at the time they were brought in for questioning just five days after the murder.
 Batchelor was interrogated for more than 24 hours by police officers at the Area 2 headquarters where he was choked, kicked and slammed against the wall by detectives until he confessed.
-Bailey was questioned for more than 12 hours, and confessed only after a detective grabbed him by the neck and threatened him.
+Mr. Bailey was questioned for more than 12 hours, and confessed only after a detective grabbed him by the neck and threatened him.
 The confessions given by the two scared teenagers were wildly inconsistent with each other and didn’t fit known details about the crime.

-Bailey and Batchelor eventually sought post-conviction relief, with the Innocence Project and the People’s Law Office representing Bailey and The Exoneration Project and The Center on Wrongful Convictions of Youth representing Batchelor.
+Mr. Bailey and Mr. Batchelor eventually sought post-conviction relief, with the Innocence Project and the People’s Law Office representing Bailey and The Exoneration Project and The Center on Wrongful Convictions of Youth representing Mr. Batchelor.
 Despite early opposition by the prior Cook County State’s Attorney, attorneys secured DNA testing of the crime scene evidence.
-Bailey and Batchelor were excluded as the source of all DNA detected.
+Mr. Bailey and Mr. Batchelor were excluded as the source of all DNA detected.
 Further, hairs with matching DNA profiles were recovered from (1) the Domino’s Pizza cap worn by the murderer and (2) a bloody towel found near the body.
-Bailey and Batchelor have been excluded as the source of these hairs.
+Mr. Bailey and Mr. Batchelor have been excluded as the source of these hairs.
 The identity of the person who shed his hair on these key items is still unknown.

 Over 120 Black men and women were subjected to torture that was racially motivated and included electric shock, mock executions, suffocation and beatings by now-convicted former Police Commander Jon Burge and his subordinates.
-Although Burge was terminated from the Chicago Police Department in 1993 and convicted for perjury and obstruction of justice stemming from the torture cases in federal court in 2010, scores of individuals continue to languish in prison as a result of confessions based in whole or in part on physically coerced confessions.
+Although Mr. Burge was terminated from the Chicago Police Department in 1993 and convicted for perjury and obstruction of justice stemming from the torture cases in federal court in 2010, scores of individuals continue to languish in prison as a result of confessions based in whole or in part on physically coerced confessions.

 Time Served: